carolineweiss/01_Variables_and_Datatypes/10_Polymorphism/exercise/README.md

 * Code is presented in a clean, organized format.
 * Code is appropriately encapsulated.
 * Polymorphism is used appropriately to avoid code duplication.
-* The code meets the specifications defined below.
+* The code meets the specifications defined in the remainder of this document.

 ### Bank customer application